-On the 10th of September ExChange welcomed Dr Victoria Edwards to run a practitioner workshop on her ‘Case of Ethics’, using creative methods for ethical research practice.
+On the 10th of September ExChange welcomed Dr Victoria Edwards and a practitioner workshop on the ‘Case of Ethics’: using creative methods for ethical research practice.
 The interactive workshop explored participants understanding of ethics in research, how Vicky approached this in her own research, the practicalities of using creative approaches in research and finally for participants to create their own ‘mini-case’.

 The workshop began with two group activities.
 The first exploring what participants already knew about ethics in research, by considering what things are essential for an ethical encounter.
 Some of the topics discussed included, volunteering to take part, consent, understanding what would happen and power imbalances.